Skip to content

 INV-PD-6b: CompletionTime Includes PostDecodeFixedOverhead

-Verification: sim/cluster/disaggregation_test.goTestDisaggregation_CompletionTime_IncludesNonZeroOverhead verifies that E2E_with_overhead − E2E_without_overhead == overhead exactly for trained-roofline clusters (directly exercises the bug-fix site).
+Verification: sim/cluster/disaggregation_test.goTestDisaggregation_CompletionTime_IncludesNonZeroOverhead verifies that E2E_with_overhead − E2E_without_overhead == overhead exactly when overhead is non-zero (trained-physics, directly exercises the bug-fix site).
 TestDisaggregation_CompletionTime_GeqAllPriorPhaseTimestamps verifies CompletionTime >= DecodeEnqueueTime and CompletionTime >= TransferCompleteTime (phase causality preserved).
-TestDisaggregation_E2E_IncludesOverhead_ZeroOverheadRegression verifies RequestE2Es[parentID] == CompletionTime − ArrivalTime and E2E >= TTFT for blackbox (overhead=0) clusters.
+TestDisaggregation_E2E_IncludesOverhead_ZeroOverheadRegression verifies RequestE2Es[parentID] == CompletionTime − ArrivalTime and E2E >= TTFT for zero-overhead backend (roofline).

 Evidence: detectDecodeCompletions() in sim/cluster/cluster.go stamps parent.CompletionTime = c.clock + inst.PostDecodeFixedOverhead().
 Fixed in issue #846.